jeremyphua/mypass/README.md

-# password-cli: a command line tool for storing credentials for website
+# mypass: a command line tool for storing credentials for website

-password-cli is a command line tool built using Go which provides credentials management features.
+mypass is a command line tool built using Go which provides credentials management features.
 The goal of this project is to provide an easy way to manage password from the terminal instead of using 3rd party applications or storing all your credentials in a notepad. (like me)

 ## Installation